Paper Search

 Pros

-• + Unifies search across high-impact repositories including arXiv, PubMed, bioRxiv, and Google Scholar.
+• + Aggregates search results from 8 major academic sources including arXiv, PubMed, bioRxiv, and Google Scholar.

-• + Entirely free and open-source, allowing for full transparency and local data handling.
+• + Completely free and open-source, allowing for local hosting and privacy-conscious research workflows.

 Cons